mozilla/anodejsholidayseason/localization/localization_part_2.md

 Now that we have various catalogs of strings in a po file per locale, we can hand these off to our localization teams.

 It is always a good idea to talk to the localizers before you start the extract / merge steps.
+Give them a heads up on when the PO files will be ready, how many strings they have, and when you'd like to hav the localization finished by.
-You can read Gettext tutorials, as they are all comptaible with our setup.
+Also, you can read Gettext tutorials, as they are all compatible with our setup.

 Okay, go get your Strings translated and in the next installment, we'll put them to work!